-- STEP 1 Remove the EVOL air chamber cap to access the Schrader valve. - STEP 2 Thread the high pressure pump (300PSI) chuck valve onto the Schrader valve until pressure registers on the pump gauge.
+- STEP 1 Ensure that your ATV is safely supported on a stand with the front wheels off the ground and the suspension fully extended. - STEP 2 Remove the EVOL air chamber cap to access the Schrader valve. - STEP 3 Thread the pump chuck valve onto the Schrader valve until pressure registers on the pump gauge.
 This takes approximately six turns.
 Do not over-tighten the pump on the air valve as this will damage the chuck pump seal.

-IF THE SHOCK HAS NO AIR PRESSURE, THE GAUGE WILL READ ZERO.
+F THE SHOCK HAS NO AIR PRESSURE, THE GAUGE WILL READ ZERO.

-WHEN YOU ATTACH THE PUMP TO THE SHOCK, THE HOSE WILL NEED TO FILL WITH AIR.
-THIS MAY RESULT IN A PRESSURE READING THAT CAN BE LOWER BY AS MUCH AS 10 TO 20 PSI.
+WHEN YOU ATTACH THE PUMP TO THE SHOCK, THE HOSE WILL FILL WITH AIR FROM THE SHOCK AIR CHAMBER.
+THIS MAY RESULT IN A PRESSURE READING THAT CAN BE AS MUCH AS 10 - 20 PSI LOWER THAN WHERE YOU SET IT PREVIOUSLY.

-- STEP 3 Stroke the pump a few times.
+- STEP 4 Stroke the pump a few times.
 The pressure should increase slowly.
-If pressure increases rapidly, check to make sure the pump is properly fitted and tightened onto the air valve. - STEP 4 Pump to the desired setting.
-The EVOL air chamber pressure is application specific, but typically ranges from 100 PSI to 150 PSI.
-DO NOT EXCEED 300 PSI in the EVOL air chamber.
+If pressure increases rapidly, check to make sure the pump is properly fitted and tightened onto the air valve. - STEP 5 Pump to the desired setting.
+The EVOL air chamber pressure is application specific, but typically ranges from 100 PSI to 200 PSI.
+D0 NOT EXCEED 300 PSI in the EVOL air chamber.
 You can decrease pressure by pushing the black bleed valve on the pump.
 Pushing the bleed valve half-way down and holding it there will allow air to escape from the pump and shock.
 Pushing the bleed valve all the way down and releasing it will allow only a small amount of pressure to escape (micro-adjust).
-When unthreading the pump from the Schrader valve, the sound of air loss is from the pump hose, and not the shock.

-- STEP 5 Re-install the EVOL air chamber cap. - STEP 6 Ensure that your ATV is safely supported on a stand with the front wheels off the ground and the suspension fully extended.

-- STEP 7 Remove the MAIN air chamber cap to access the Schrader valve and attach the low-pressure pump (150 PSI), following the same procedure as above. - STEP 8 Set the desired MAIN air chamber pressure.
+When unthreading the pump from the Schrader valve, the sound of air loss is from the pump hose, and not the shock. - STEP 6 Re-install the EVOL air chamber cap. - STEP 7 Remove the MAIN air chamber cap to access the Schrader valve and attach the pump, following the same procedure as above. - STEP 8 Set the desired MAIN air chamber pressure using the low-pressure gauge.
 Typical MAIN air chamber pressure is between 25 PSI and 50 PSI.
-DO NOT EXCEED 100 PSI for the MAIN air chamber pressure. - STEP 9 Remove the pump and re-install the MAIN air chamber cap.

-YOU MUST SET THE EVOL AIR CHAMBER (MARKED '#1' ON THE DECAL) PRESSURE BEFORE SETTING THE MAIN AIR CHAMBER (MARKED '#2') PRESSURE.
+DO NOT EXCEED 100 PSI for the MAIN air chamber pressure. - STEP 9 Remove the pump and re-install the MAIN air chamber cap. - YOU MUST SET THE EVOL AIR CHAMBER PRESSURE BEFORE SETTING THE MAIN AIR CHAMBER PRESSURE.
 THIS ENSURES THAT THE FLOATING PISTON SEPARATING THE TWO AIR CHAMBERS IS CORRECTLY LOCATED IN THE EVOL AIR CHAMBER.
-FAILURE TO DO SO WILL RESULT IN POOR SHOCK PERFORMANCE AND A POTENTIALLY UNSAFE VEHICLE.

-IF ADJUSTING THE PRESSURES WITH THE SHOCKS INSTALLED ON YOUR ATV, YOU MUST MAKE SURE THAT THE ATV IS SAFELY SUPPORTED ON A STAND WITH THE FRONT WHEELS OFF THE GROUND AND THE SUSPENSION FULLY EXTENDED.
+FAILURE TO DO SO WILL RESULT IN POOR SHOCK PERFORMANCE AND A POTENTIALLY UNSAFE VEHICLE. - IF YOU ARE ADJUSTING THE PRESSURES WITH THE SHOCKS INSTALLED ON YOUR ATV, YOU MUST MAKE SURE THAT THE ATV IS SAFELY SUPPORTED ON A STAND WITH THE FRONT WHEELS OFF THE GROUND AND THE SUSPENSION FULLY EXTENDED.
 THE AIR PRESSURES SHOULD ONLY BE SET WITH THE SHOCKS IN THE FULLY EXTENDED POSITION.
 THIS WILL ENSURE ACCURATE, REPEATABLE PRESSURE SETTINGS.